Large Language Models are Zero-Shot Rankers for Recommender Systems: Introduction

-Our empirical experiments are conducted on two widely-used public datasets for recommender systems.
-Our experiments lead to several key findings that potentially shed light on how to develop LLMs as powerful ranking models for recommender systems.
-We summarize the key findings of this empirical study as follows: \begin{itemize}[leftmargin=0.8cm] \item LLMs can utilize historical behaviors for personalized ranking, but \textit{struggle to perceive the order} of the given sequential interaction histories. \item By employing specifically designed promptings, such as recency-focused prompting and in-context learning, \textit{LLMs can be triggered to perceive the order} of sequential historical interactions, leading to improved ranking performance. \item LLMs outperform existing zero-shot recommendation methods, showing promising zero-shot ranking abilities, especially on candidates retrieved by multiple candidate generation models with different practical strategies. \item LLMs suffer from position bias and popularity bias while ranking, which can be alleviated by prompting or bootstrapping strategies. \end{itemize}
+Our empirical experiments are conducted on two public datasets for recommender systems.
+The results lead to several key findings that potentially shed light on how to develop LLMs as powerful ranking models for recommender systems.
+We summarize the key findings as follows: \begin{itemize}[leftmargin=0.8cm] \item LLMs \textit{struggle to perceive the order} of the given sequential interaction histories.
+By employing specifically designed promptings, \textit{LLMs can be triggered to perceive the order}, leading to improved ranking performance. \item LLMs suffer from position bias and popularity bias while ranking, which can be alleviated by bootstrapping or specially designed prompting strategies. \item LLMs outperform existing zero-shot recommendation methods, showing promising zero-shot ranking abilities, especially on candidates retrieved by multiple candidate generation models with different practical strategies. \end{itemize}